dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 A progress dialog will be displayed during the operation.

+To restore a Certificate Authority, perform:

+1. Right-click on the left pane, and select "Restore Certificate Authority".
+2. On the Restore Dialog, select the backup file name, the location to restore to, and if you wish to automatically open the Certificate Authority on completion.
+3. Click OK to restore from the Backup File.

+A progress dialog will be displayed during the operation.

 #### Alternative method

 All data files for each Certificate Authority are contained with the single